rindow/rindow.github.io/_mathematics/openblas/blaslibrary.md

 previous_section: openblas/arrayobjects
 next_section: openblas/mathlibrary
 ---
-The Rindow\\OpenBLAS\\Blas class makes OpenBLAS available in php.
+The Rindow\\OpenBLAS\\FFI\\Blas class makes OpenBLAS available in php.

 What is BLAS
 ------------
 "BLAS" is the Basic Linear Algebra Subprograms library.
-It is routines that provide standard building blocks for performing basic vector and matrix operations.
+This is a routine that provides standard building blocks for performing basic vector and matrix operations.
-Because the BLAS are efficient, portable, and widely available, they are commonly used in the development of high quality linear algebra software.
+BLAS is often used to develop high-quality linear algebra software because it is efficient, portable, and widely available.

-OpenBLAS is a representative library with a c language interface that implements BLAS.
+OpenBLAS is a typical library with a C language interface that implements BLAS.
-See the [OpenBLAS website](https://www.openblas.net/) for details.
+For details, please see the [OpenBLAS website](https://www.openblas.net/).

 How it is implemented
 ---------------------
-The BLAS library provides a very large number of functions, but this Linden OpenBLAS extension only provides very commonly used functions.
+The BLAS library provides a very large number of functions, but this Rindow OpenBLAS FFI only provides very commonly used functions.

 The memory area is received via the Buffer object and passed to the OpenBLAS library.
 The distinction from the c-language interface of OpenBLAS is that it uses a buffer object and an offset to represent the start address of the memory area.
 This is to minimize the number of copies of the memory area when dealing with multidimensional arrays.